Havasupai Camping and Lodge Permits Explained for 2026

 Camping permits

-Camping permits are released on February 1st of each year at 8:00 am Arizona time.
+Camping permits go on sale on February 1st at 8 a.m.
+Arizona time each year.
 To get a reservation, set up an account under the Havasupai Falls campground page in advance.
 Enter your credit card information in advance so you’re all set to go when permits go on sale.

-On February 1st log in shortly before 8:00 am Arizona time.
-Refresh your browser at 8:00 am and select your dates and group size as quickly as you can.
-Often, you’ll get to the page for final payment only to have it glitch and send you back to start the process over.
-Be patient and keep trying!
+On February 1st, log in shortly before 8 a.m.
+Arizona time.
+Refresh your browser at 8 a.m. and select your dates and group size as quickly as you can.
+The Tribe is using a new booking platform so things may change, but when applying for permits in the past, you’d get to the page for final payment only to have the website glitch and send you back to start the process over.
+Be patient and keep trying.

 Havasupai Lodge permits

-Permits for the Havasupai Lodge go on sale July 1st.
+The Havasupai Lodge permits go on sale each year on Febuary 1st at 8 a.m.
+Arizona time each year.
 The reservation process is the same as making a reservation to camp.
 Since there are only 24 rooms available, they book up quickly.

 Native American and military discounts